Interstate 580 Truck Access Study

 3. Where is the truck ban in effect?

-Answer: On I-580 between Grand Avenue in Oakland and Foothill Boulevard in San Leandro.
+Answer: An 8.7-mile segment on I-580 between Grand Avenue in Oakland and Foothill Boulevard in San Leandro.

 4. What are the I-580 Truck Access Study limits?

-Answer: On I-580, near the unincorporated communities of Ashland and Cherryland to I-80 in Oakland and on I-880, from I-238 in San Leandro to I-80 in Oakland.
+Answer: On I-580, near the unincorporated communities of Ashland and Cherryland to I-80 in Oakland and on I880, from I-238 in San Leandro to I-80 in Oakland.
+Other State highways and major local arterials within the study area are also included.

 5. Why is the I-580 Truck Access Study being conducted now?

-Answer: Caltrans is responding to community concerns and implementing strategies recommended by the West Oakland Community Action Plan (2019) to help improve community health.
+Answer: Caltrans is responding to community concerns and implementing strategies recommended by the West Oakland Community Action Plan (2019) and the East Oakland Mobility Action Plan (2021) to help improve community health.

 6. How long will the I-580 Truck Access Study take to be completed?